 How long does a bamboo toothbrush last?

 Since bamboo toothbrushes work the same as normal toothbrushes, you can expect them to last just as long.
-You should be changing your toothbrush every three months, or sooner if the bristles start to fray.
+You should change your toothbrush every 3 months, or sooner if the bristles start to fray.

 Are there any other considerations when buying a bamboo toothbrush?

 Although most still use nylon bristles, there are some pig or boar bristle brushes which use the hair of these animals to make it a completely plastic-free natural bristle toothbrush.
 This isn't the best solution since the hair is hollow and bacteria can grow there, so they require more thorough cleaning.
 Animal lovers might also think twice since you probably can't know much about the conditions in which they were raised.

 You might also want to check that your bristles are BPA-free.
 BPA is a chemical used in some plastics and can have adverse health effects.
 The manufacturer should be clear about whether their bristles are BPA-free.